ryukau/VSTPlugins/docs/manual/EsPhaser/EsPhaser_en.md

 Stages

 :   Number of all-pass filter.

 Mix

 :   Mixing ratio of dry/wet signal of phaser. `Dry : Wet` becomes `0 : 1` when turned the knob to rightmost.

 Freq

 :   LFO frequency.

 Spread

 :   Spread frequency between LFOs.

     Equation for difference of LFO phase in 1 sample:

     ```
     deltaPhase = 2 * pi * Freq / ((1 + LfoIndex * Spread) * sampleRate)
     ```

 Feedback

 :   Amount of feedback.
 Feedback is disabled when the knob is pointing to 12 o'clock.
 It becomes negative feedback when turned to left and positive feedback when turned to right.

 Range

 :   Range of all-pass filter modulation by LFO.

 Min

 :   Minimum value of all-pass filter modulation by LFO.

 Cas.
 Offset

 :   Phase offset between 16 LFO.

 L/R Offset

 :   LFO phase offset between L/R channels.

 Phase

 :   LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

     Equation for phase offset:

     ```
     LfoPhaseOffset = Phase + (L/R Offset) + LfoIndex * (Cas.
 Offset)
     ```

 ## Change Log
+- 0.1.3
+  - Reverted parameter smoother to the old one which works with variable size audio buffer.
 - 0.1.2
   - Fixed a bug that cause crash when drawing string.
 - 0.1.1